 This scholarship is available to all new (freshman and transfer) applicants.
 Admitted students are automatically considered for this merit-based scholarship.
 No separate application is required.
 Eligibility is based on a combination of factors: SAT scores and grades.
 Students must maintain a 2.5 institutional cumulative GPA as determined by the Satisfactory Academic Progress Policy to retain eligibility for these scholarships in subsequent years and be enrolled full-time.
 If conditions are not met in any year, the scholarship is no longer renewable.
 Merit award scholarships are applied toward tuition charges.

-Visit the Student Service Center website for information on scholarships.
+Visit Wentworth’s website for information on scholarships.

 Wentworth Community Scholarship

 Applicants must have demonstrated the highest level of commitment to the Wentworth community through involvement in social, administrative, charitable, and athletic activities while excelling in academics.
 Students who have completed four (4) semesters and earned 60 semester credit hours with a GPA of 3.0 or better are eligible to apply for this $2,500 per year scholarship.
 Students need to reapply each year and be enrolled full time.
 Funds from this scholarship are applied toward tuition charges.
-Visit the Student Service Center website for information on scholarships.
+Visit Wentworth’s website for information on scholarships.